 References to Arthur Compton in this website: https://81018.com/particles/#Compton

-A Note from Bruce: Permit me please, dear readers, to make a few observations and to ask some hypothetical questions that perhaps you might answer for Arthur Holly Compton.
-In a rather less esoteric way, I’ll be asked some of the living scholars on Compton’s work in light of our understanding of infinity, pi, and space-time.
+Editor’s Note: Permit me please, dear readers, to make a few observations and to ask some hypothetical questions that perhaps you might answer for Arthur Holly Compton.
+In a rather less esoteric way, I’ll be asking some of our living scholars questions about Compton’s work in light of our understanding of infinity, pi, and space-time.

 My Letter to a Legend First email: Tuesday, February 1st, 1 pm